GPT Neo is a powerful NLP model

 Hugging Face transformers is an amazing library that has been recently released.
 It is based on either PyTorch or TensorFlow, depending on the model you're using.
 Transformers have clearly helped deep learning NLP make great progress in terms of accuracy.
 However this accuracy improvement comes at a cost: transformers are extremely demanding in terms of resources.

 Hugging Face is a central repository regrouping all the newest open-source NLP transformer-based models.
 2 of them, Eleuther AI's GPT-Neo 2.7B and GPT-J are perfectly suited for text generation in many languages.
 They are open-source equivalents of the impressive GPT-3 model from OpenAI.

 Building an inference API for text generation is a necessary step as soon a you want to use text generation in production.
 But keep in mind that building such an API is not necessarily easy.
 First because you need to code the API (easy part) but also because you need to build a highly available, fast, and scalable infrastructure to serve your models behind the hood (hardest part).
 Machine learning models consume a lot of resources (memory, disk space, CPU, GPU...) which makes it hard to achieve high-availability and low latency at the same time.

 NLP Cloud proposes a text generation API that gives you the opportunity to perform text generation out of the box, based on Hugging Face transformers' Eleuther AI's GPT-Neo 2.7B and GPT-J models, with good accuracy.
-Due to the extremely complex computations needed for such a task, the response time (latency) is very high though, so we do recommend a GPU plan for these models.
-You can either use the pre-trained models or upload your own GPT-J and GPT-Neo custom models, or fine-tune GPT-J on the platform so the model is perfectly tailored to your use case
+Due to the extremely complex computations needed for such a task, the response time (latency) is high though, so we do recommend a GPU plan for these models.
+You can either use the pre-trained models, upload your own GPT-J and GPT-Neo custom models, or fine-tune GPT-J on the platform so the model is perfectly tailored to your use case